dicej/presentations/intro-to-rust.md

 --

-* no implicit copies by default
+* no implicit copies by default (instead: move, slice, or borrow)

 ---
 .left-column[